roman-milk/roman-milk.github.io/to-tame-a-slave.md

+===

- ****** To Tame a Slave Ch.
-02 ****** byianbabyyy© Forgot to mention the first time that this is a multiple part story.
+Forgot to mention the first time that this is a multiple part story.
 I'm sorry that it takes a while to build up, I promise really sexy things are coming.

  Also, I've been struggling with which category to place it in, so I've decided each part will go into the category that's most predominant in it.
 If that makes sense.
 Anyways, enjoy!